GuiTarrasconi1602/Tri-ngulosPG/README.md

 # TriangulosPG
-Atividade Vivencial 1 – Processamento Gráfico - Criando Triângulos a partir do Clique do Mouse
+Atividade Vivencial 1 – Processamento Grafico - Criando Triangulos a partir do Clique do Mouse